auth0/docs/articles/rules/current/index.md

 ## Cache expensive resources

-The code sandbox in which Rules runs allows for storing _expensive_ resources that will survive individual execution.
+The code sandbox in which Rules run allows for storing _expensive_ resources that will survive individual execution.

 This example shows how to use the `global` object to keep a mongodb connection: